WRKampi/extensisq/README.md

 Several ESDIRK methods are implemented.
 These are single step Runge Kutta methods.
 The implementation is inspired by the theory in a paper of Shampine [20].

 Two methods of Hosea and Shampine [21] are available:
 * `HS2I` or `TRBDF2` (alias):  A 2nd order L-stable method (main, not secondary) that splits the step into a trapezium substep followed by a BDF substep.
 A 3rd order embedded method is used for error detection and stepsize adaptation.
 This method has a piecewise cubic C1-continuous interpolant.
-The main method has a rich history and was created by Banks et al.
+The main method has a rich history and was created by Banks et al. Matlab's method 'ode23tb' is related.
 * `HS2Ia` or `TRX2` (alias): An alternative 2nd order method with a similar construction that uses two trapezium substeps.
 This method is A-stable (not L-stable) and may be useful if numerical damping is undesirable.
+Matlab's method 'ode23t' is related.

 Three methods of Kennedy and Carpenter are available.
 These have L-stable main and secondary methods.
 Each method includes two interpolants of the same order as the main method.
 One interpolant is C0-continuous (continuous solution, but derivatives jump between steps), the other is C1-continuous (solution and derivatives are both continuous).
 The C0-interpolant is selected by default.
 * `KC3I`: a 5-stage, 3rd order method with 2nd order secondary method called ESDIRK3(2)5L[2]SA by its authors[22].
 The interpolant in the paper is not used, because it doesn't seem to be C0-continuous.